IgorTodorovskiIBM/blog/_posts/2025-09-02-agentic-ai.md

 To make this work, we combine several key technologies:

-* A custom [zopen MCP Server](https://github.com/IgorTodorovskiIBM/zopen-mcp-server) that translates AI requests into real commands.
+* A custom [zopen MCP Server](https://github.com/IgorTodorovskiIBM/zopen-mcp-server) that translates AI requests into real zopen commands.
 * [Ollama](https://github.com/ollama/ollama) or [LLama.cpp](https://github.com/ggml-org/llama.cpp), running an open-source language model directly on your workstation or on z/OS.
 * [Crush](https://github.com/charmbracelet/crush), an open-source terminal-native AI agent that ties everything together.

 ### What is MCP